joaompfonseca/tai-assignment1-group8/README.md

 It's optional, since you can use the provided executable inside the `bin` directory.

 - Run `cd bin` in root.
-- Run `g++ -Wall -O3 -o mutate ../src/mutate.cpp` to compile the program.
+- Run `cmake .. && make` to compile the program.

 ### Execute